Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 Note for compatibility: this component introduces a cre file "C#STELTA.cre" which has the DV "DELTAN" and the dialogue "DELTAN2.dlg".

-6 Flaming Fist Healer come into Undercity Temple
+7 Flaming Fist Healer come into Undercity Temple
 -----------------------------------
 After Sarevok and his three minions inside the Undercity Temple are defeated, a Flaming Fist Healer and a FF Scout will come into the temple to take away their bodies.
 They also offer to heal and resurrect all party members and disarm the traps on the Bhaal symbol (note: this does not include the trigger points at the sides for the Battle Horrors).
 The player can chose not to benefit from this offer.

-7 Elminster makes an Appearance
+8 Elminster makes an Appearance
 -----------------------------------
 Elminster will turn up once again in front of the palace.
+There are two install choices:
+1 - jastey's version (as in Version 1 of EBG1)
+2 - Restored BG1 Text (This version restores original lines unused in BG1.)

-8 First Refugees come to Baldur's Gate (SoD/EET only)
+9 First Refugees come to Baldur's Gate (SoD/EET only)
 -----------------------------------
 Time and again, refugees will arrive in BG in front of the palace and talk about trouble far up in the north.
 There are three waves with a timer of ten ingame days to increase the number, but all are in front of the palace so overall, this is more of a cosmetic thing and will by no means swamp the city with refugees as it is in SoD.

-9 Ophyllis the Treasurer in inside Palace Dungeon (SoD/EET only)
+10 Ophyllis the Treasurer in inside Palace Dungeon (SoD/EET only)
 -----------------------------------
 Ophyllis the Treasurer from SoD can be met in the Palace dungeon.
 He will be inside the small office and prepare to take in the PC's gold for safekeeping as per the Duke's request.
 This will not actually happen as long as the game is in BG1, though.

-10 Denkod in Thieves Guild comments on Sarevok's Death
+11 Denkod in Thieves Guild comments on Sarevok's Death
 -----------------------------------
 Denkod in Thieves Guild who told the PC where Sarevok went will still be there when the group comes back and will talk to PC again before leaving.